fberlinger/bluesim/README.md

 ## Upload Code for an Experiment on the Virtual Bluebots

-**Use the heap implementation for maximum performance!**
+*Use the heap implementation for maximum performance!
+The thread implementation is not currently fully supported.*

-Go to the subfolder `fishfood`, choose one of the following experiments, and copy its file ending in `.py` to the current `FastSim` folder:

-Rename the copied file in `BlueSim` to `fish.py`.
+1. Go to `*/FastSim/heap`

+2. Delete `fish.py`

+3. Go to the subfolder `fishfood`, create a copy of `fish_template.py` and rename it, implement your Bluebot code there; **or** choose an existing experiment-file

+4. Copy your file to the `heap` parent-folder, and rename it to `fish.py`

+**Warning: Any changes made directly in `fish.py` will be lost during the next execution of step 2.
+Save your final code in the `fishfood` folder.**

 ## Run an Experiment with Simulated Bluebots

-FastSim will run your selected experiment that you copied and renamed to `fish.py`.

 Change experimental parameters such as number of fish and simulation time in `main.py`.